 The NoC connects certain interface endpoints without using the FPGA fabric.
-Endpoint connections makes use of only the peripheral portion of the NoC and connects PCIe to GDDR6, PCIe to DDR4, PCIe to the FCU, and the FCU to PCIe, GDDR6, and DDR4.
+Interface-only connections make use of only the peripheral portion of the NoC which connects PCIe to GDDR6, DDR4, and FCU.
+Additionally, the FCU uses the NoC to access the CSR space of all interface subsystems including PCIe, GDDR6, DDR4, and Ethernet.
 The connections between the PCIe, FCU, GDDR6, and DDR4 use the AXI4 protocol to send transactions.
-GDDR6 and DDR4 endpoints can only act as slaves, while the PCIe and FCU endpoints can act as either a master or slave.
+GDDR6 and DDR4 endpoints can only act as slaves, while the PCIe and FCU can act as both master and slave.
 The figure below shows an example of the PCIe endpoint sending read or write transactions to a GDDR6 channel.

-Figure 11: PCle-to-GDDR6 Transactions
+Figure 11: PCIe-to-GDDR6 Transactions

 Because these connections do not consume any FPGA fabric resources, there is no impact on routing, area, or timing of the logic in the FPGA.
-The NoC handles any clock domain crossing internally, as well as flow control and transaction arbitration; however, the user does need to consider the traffic flow to expected endpoints so as to optimize for low congestion on the peripheral portion of the NoC.
-For example, if the user is sending transactions from the PCIe endpoint to several channels of GDDR6, choosing channels on both the east and west side of the FPGA can spread out the traffic to both the east and west side rather than sending all traffic down one side, thus reducing congestion on the NoC.
+The NoC handles any clock domain crossing internally, as well as flow control and transaction arbitration; however, the user does need to consider the traffic flow to expected endpoints so as to optimize for latency and congestion on the peripheral portion of the NoC.
+For example, if the user is sending transactions from the PCIe endpoint to several channels of GDDR6, choosing channels on both the east and west side of the FPGA can spread out the traffic rather than sending all traffic down one side, thus reducing congestion on the NoC.